Protect Your Health - Test For Radon!

 We strictly follow the testing guidlines (protocols) for real estate transactions of the United States EPA and the quality control procedures established by the Iowa Department of Public Health.
 This is the only way a consistent and accurate test can be provided.

 For a real estate transaction, most tests are conducted during the contingency period after you have made an offer on the property.
 In most cases, the contingency period is approximately 10 days within which time you would take care of things like a home inspection, pest inspection, etc. and the radon test.
-Please read the Iowa Radon Home Buyers and Sellers Fact Sheet prepared by the Iowa Department of Public Health, and required by law to be given to you (you will have to acknowledge receipt by signature).
-You can also read it here.
-Assuming you will want a radon test (a very wise decision!), you or your agent would call us (319 929-4443) to arrange the test.
+Please read the Iowa Radon Home Buyers and Sellers Fact Sheet prepared by the Iowa Department of Public Health.
+It explains radon and discusses the high levels of radon in Iowa.
+You will want a radon test.
+You, or your agent, may call us (319 929-4443) to schedule the test.

 As part of a real estate transaction, there is always the possibility that the radon test can be interfered with.
 One of several ways our company tries to insure a valid and accurate test for you, is to have an Authorization & Confidentiality Waiver signed, when possible or necessary, by someone who is in control of the property.
 This might be the owner/occupant or an agent.
 By signing, the person in control of the property is saying that they will abide by the closed house conditions described in the document and will not tamper with the equipment in any way.
 We believe, by signing, the person in control of the property is more likely to abide by the closed house conditions to which they have been instructed to maintain.